 On receipt of the completed RPcL form and evidence, the Admissions Team will pass the documents to the relevant Programme Leader/Head of Subject with a request that they consider the application and complete the approval form.
-On receipt of the duly completed form, the Admissions Team will forward the form to the Chair of RPcL/RPeL.
+No forms will be sent to academic colleagues without all the required supporting documentation.